hanhanwu/Basic_But_Useful/RA_command_lines.md

   * It should be installed in your home, then change `$PATH` like this: https://stackoverflow.com/questions/18675907/how-to-run-conda
     * Type `open ~/.bash_profile`
     * In the opened text file, copy `export PATH=~/anaconda/bin:$PATH`
+      * It seems that after anaconda 2019.10, it will edit ~/.bash_profile for you while the installation
     * Save the text file, and in the terminal type `source ~/.bash_profile`
   * Create conda virtual environment, install package there: https://stackoverflow.com/questions/45707010/ipython-importerror-cannot-import-name-layout/45727917#45727917
   * To activate it, type `source activate conda_virtualenv`